 Performs a reduction operation with operand b and the value in location a, and stores the result of the specified operation at location a, overwriting the original value.
 Operand a specifies a location in the specified state space.
 If no state space is given, perform the memory accesses using Generic Addressing.
-Atomic operations may be used only with .global and .shared spaces and with generic addressing, where the address points to .global or .shared space.
+Atomic operations may be used only with global and shared spaces and with generic addressing, where the address points to global or shared spaces.